xebit8/DeikstraAlgorithm/README.md

+## Deikstra's Algorithm
-## Shortest Path Calculation Program for a Terrain Graph Based on Dijkstra's Algorithm
+### Shortest path calculation program for a terrain graph based on Dijkstra's algorithm on Python with user-friendly GUI.
 This project was chosen as a coursework assignment.

 Below are screenshots of the program's interface.